 Running off the back of a negative reputation for crime and poverty, investment in public transportation in Medellin is one of the strong points many mention when either living in or passing through this gorgeous northwestern Colombian city.

-From the traditional buses and metro to the more near-the-knuckle unregulated taxi services, no matter your budget and outlook, you will always find a way to getting around relatively stress-free.
+From the traditional buses and metro to the more near-the-knuckle unregulated taxi services, no matter your budget and outlook, you will always find a way to get around relatively stress-free.

 Heading to the City of Eternal Spring soon?
-Check out my where to stay in Medellin article so you feel more confident in choosing the best area for you.
+Check out my where to stay in Medellin article so you feel more confident in choosing the best area for you and also my recommended things to do in Medellin if you’re simply passing through town.

 Here are the main ways to get around Medellin: